ranguard/www-leo-cuckoo-org/root/projects/index.md

 ## Websites / Apps

+### Just Amazing Cards - iOS greeting card app (defunct)
+##### 2010

+In July 2010 released my first personal iPhone app.
+It was my brothers idea and he did all the design work.
+You could record messages / intergrate your own photos / choose backgrounds / borders / messages / fonts etc and email the generated output to someone.
+[Demo video](https://www.youtube.com/watch?v=sCfh85Mxk1Q).

 ### MighTyV.com (defunct)
+##### 2005

 Leon Brocard and I entered the BBC Backstage competition and Won!
 The results of our hard work can be seen at [http://www.mightyv.com/ (wayback)](https://web.archive.org/web/20140215235448/http://www.mightyv.com/).
 Make sure to check out the 'about' page to see all the features it has.
 Leon and I did a talk at the 2005 London Perl Workshop about MighTyV.com, you can view our [presentation](mightyv.pdf)

-### Just Amazing Cards - iOS greeting card app (defunct)

-In July 2010 released my first personal iPhone app.
-It was my brothers idea and he did all the design work.
-You could record messages / intergrate your own photos / choose backgrounds / borders / messages / fonts etc and email the generated output to someone.
-[Demo video](https://www.youtube.com/watch?v=sCfh85Mxk1Q).
+#### All2cool: gadget review site
+##### Jan 2000 - 2008

+I was the sole technical person on this site which went been through many incarnations.

+#### The Cuckoo's Nest
+##### Sept 1995 - present day

+This is a web site I run with several friends.
+It was initially planned as a community portal but it was decided that there were to many other similar sites.

 ### Phil Lapworth